llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

 1.  **Context Capture:** Users can add detailed events, which are automatically organized into user-defined projects.
 This forms the foundation of the user's personal context graph.

-2.  **Context Visualization:** The primary interface is the "Project Stream," a chronological and project-based view of all events, making it easy to see what's happening at a glance.
+2.  **Context Visualization:** The application offers two distinct ways to visualize context: the "Project Stream" for a detailed, project-oriented view, and the "Timeline" for a high-level, chronological overview.

 3.  **Context Querying:** The application's core strength is its AI-powered search.
 Users can query their entire life graph using natural, everyday language and receive instantly filtered, relevant results.